dddrrreee/cs140e-24win/labs/2-trusting-trust/README.md

-    `trojan-compiler.c` so that it scans its input for the `compile()` routine in `compiler.c` and, if it finds it, injects a simple print statement that will print each time `compile()` runs --- this is obviously not a useful "attack", but rather rather serves as a placeholder for the final, subtle step in part 3.
+    `trojan-compiler.c` so that it scans its input for the `compile()` routine in `compiler.c` and, if it finds it, injects a simple print statement that will print each time `compile()` runs --- this is obviously not a useful "attack", but rather serves as a placeholder for the final, subtle step in part 3.

 ##### More details about attacking `login`